-The National Wildlife Federation provides free native tree seedlings to partners who in turn plant them through local restoration projects or community tree giveaway events.
-Tree giveaway events typically involve distributing seedlings to individuals (often students) that will plant the trees and care for them at home.
+The National Wildlife Federation provides reimbursement for free or subsidized native tree seedlings to partners who in turn plant them through local restoration projects or community tree giveaway events.
+Tree giveaway events typically involve distributing seedlings to individuals that will plant the trees and care for them at home.

 National Wildlife Federation partners must have a plan to care for the trees after planting.
-Partners include National Wildlife Federation affiliates, Eco-Schools USA, Schoolyard Habitats®, and Community Wildlife Habitat™.
-Through this effort, the National Wildlife Federation and its partners are creating wildlife habitat, connecting people (especially kids) with nature, and educating students and citizens about the critical role trees play in our communities for both wildlife and humans.
+Partners include National Wildlife Federation affiliates, Eco-Schools US, Schoolyard Habitats®, and Community Wildlife Habitat™ program participants.
+Over the last decade, the National Wildlife Federation and its partners have brought communities together to plant and care for more than 500,000 native trees which provide community benefits, connect children with nature, and create wildlife habitat.

-Need inspiration from completed projects?
-Get ideas from these tree planting event summaries from 2015.
+Seeking inspiration from completed projects?
+Get ideas from these completed projects.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 The National Wildlife Federation is on the ground in seven regions across the country, collaborating with 53 state and territory affiliates to reverse the crisis and ensure wildlife thrive.